WCOP (FM): History

-McKean County's First FM
+McKean County's first FM

-103.9 began at a time when Kane, Pennsylvania (the station's original city of license) was experiencing a sharp decline in its local economy.
+What would eventually become WCOP began at a time when Kane, Pennsylvania, the station's original city of license, was experiencing a sharp decline in its local economy.
 Originally assigned the call letters WRXZ and going on the air December 22, 1981, 103.9 came on the air at a time of extensive expansion of the FM radio band; the FCC's Docket 80-90 resulted in a boom of new FM stations in suburban and rural locations through the 1980s.

 WRXZ was founded by Huber-Dixon Broadcasting, with T.R.
 Dixon serving as president, and Clarence V. Huber, Jr. as general manager.

 WRXZ would be competing for advertising revenue with a well-established AM competitor, WKZA, that had been on the air since 1954, and had been controlled for many years by a New York-based company (the Bilbat Broadcast Bunch dba locally as Raise Kane Radio, Inc.) that had other stations in its portfolio in addition to its own.

 The call letters were changed to WIFI about two years after going on the air, and it didn't take long for WIFI to make an impact on its competitor, though not enough to effectively put it out of business until years later.
 WIFI was the very first FM station to come on the air in McKean County, with WBRR in Bradford coming on the air three years later.

 WHKS in Port Allegany and WQRM in Smethport would not come on the air until six and seven years later, respectively.
 Though only 3,000 watts at the time of its debut, Kane was located at the top of a mountain, which allowed WIFI a huge coverage area from a relatively short antenna, thus enabling it to serve all of McKean County and parts of New York's Twin Tiers area, as well as a portion of Elk and Warren Counties.

 The fall of WKZA and rise of WLMI

-Despite the emergence of FM as the leading broadcast technology and the fact that WIFI offered listeners local radio service after WKZA's then-FCC-mandated shutdown at sunset, WKZA remained the dominant local radio service, and by 1987, WIFI's finances were depleted, and the station was taken off the air until a new buyer could be found.
+Even with FM emerging as the primary broadcast technology and WIFI providing local radio service following WKZA's sunset shutdown mandated by the FCC at the time, WKZA continued to maintain its position as the predominant local radio provider.
+However, by 1987, WIFI faced financial depletion, leading to the station going off the air until a suitable buyer could be secured.